Izenda7Series/docs/ref/api_report_designer_filters.rst

 POST report/loadAllFilterFieldsData
 ------------------------------------------------

-Returns all data values for all filter fields in a report.
+Returns all data values for all filter fields in a report. |br|
+Deprecated, please use `POST report/loadPartialFilterFieldData`_ to avoid timeouts loading large data.

 **Request**